Learn Spanish

 "Where are you going?"

 "Adónde vas?"
 Notice that the preposition "a" is added to the word "dónde" much the same as a prefix, that is it is connected to the front of the word.
 This is not true with all prepositions.
-Take a look at the following example, noticing that in English you would use "from" but most people would put it at the end of the sentence, making the English teachers very upset.
+Take a look at the following example, noticing that in English you would use "from" but most people would put it at the end of the sentence.

 "Where are you coming from?"

 "¿De dónde vienes?"
 You may be getting the idea that in Spanish we really DON'T end sentences with a preposition, and for the most part that is correct.
-Nobody does it.
-It just doesn't sound right to native speakers of Spanish, no matter what their social or educational level is.
 Here is another example.

 "¿Por dónde fuiste?", translates to, "Through where did you go?"
 In other words, what route did you take to get there?